 Arriving in Sunspear, the prince's retinue is accosted by townspeople calling for vengeance for the Red Viper.
 In the Old Palace, Princess Arianne greets her father and tells him that Tyene Sand awaits him in the throne room.
 The third of the Sand Snakes is embroidering when the captain encounters her while bearing Prince Doran to his high seat.
 Tyene offers her uncle the cloth she is knitting, which shows her father mounted on a sand steed, so that he will not forget the Red Viper.
 Prince Doran responds, "I am not like to forget your father."
 Tyene counsels her uncle to wed his son Trystane to Myrcella now, and then crown the princess as is the Dornish way.
 This would incite the Queen Regent and Highgarden to march on Dorne, where the prince's armies could bleed them in the high passes and treacherous deserts.
 When she calls her uncle fearful, Doran advises her, "There is a difference between fear and caution."
 Tyene raises her hand to touch her uncle, but Hotah brings the butt of his longaxe down on the marble floor, and cautions her, "My lady, you presume.
 Step from the dais, if it please you."
 The Sand Snake replies that she meant no harm and loves her uncle, he loved his brother.
 After she takes her leave, Maester Caleotte rushes to the Prince's side to make sure he was not pricked by one of Tyene's needles.

-Shortly after, Prince Doran commands the captain to round up and confine all the Sand Snakes, including Ellaria's young daughters, in the cells at the top of the Spear Tower, but with no blood spilled.
+Shortly after, Prince Doran commands the captain to round up and confine all the Sand Snakes, including Ellaria's young daughters.
+Obara, Nymeria and Tyene are locked up in cells at the top of the Spear Tower, but with no blood spilled, the younger Sand Snakes are restricted together with their mother to the Water Gardens.
 When Hotah tells him that the common folk will howl when they find out, the Prince of Dorne replies, "All Dorne will howl.
 I only pray Lord Tywin hears them...so he might know what a loyal friend he has in Sunspear."

 Martell family tree